siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 215 Classical Discreteness.md

 To understand the physical basis of this grid, we must look at the topology of confinement.

-Return to the flat sheet.
+Return to the flat napkin.
 First, identify and glue together one pair of opposite edges.
-The sheet becomes a tube.
+The flat napkin becomes a tube.
 Lines that originally ended on one edge now reappear continuously on the opposite edge.

 Next, take this tube and identify its two circular ends.
 Gluing these ends together produces a closed surface with no boundary—a **Torus**.

-Any lines drawn on the original sheet become closed paths on the torus.
+Any lines drawn on the original napkin become closed paths on the torus.
 However, they form closed loops only if they match their own position when crossing an identified edge.
-This requirement ensures global continuity.
+This requirement ensures global continuity of the grid.

 In a source-free Maxwell universe, electromagnetic fields on this surface must satisfy these continuity conditions along the two independent cycles of the